cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 With this in mind, here are a few keys points regarding where we stand today:

 **Static knowledge**: The language model has been trained on a large chunk of the written internet, dated through September 2021 (as users will now know by heart, as the model loves to restate this limitation).
 Encapsulated in this data is the knowledge required to solve a substantial number of *static-knowledge* tasks.
-For example, the model can translate English to Greek; as the nature of this translation doesn’t really evolve year over year, the model does not per se require any more data to accomplish this task.
+For example, the model can summarize news articles; as the nature of summarization doesn't really evolve year over year, the model does not per se require any more data to accomplish this task.
 It has enough already.

-**Dynamic knowledge**: Conversely, the model is (trivially) unable to solve *dynamic-knowledge* tasks, like answering questions about the room-temperature [superconductor](https://phys.org/news/2023-07-korean-team-room-temperature-ambient-pressure-superconductor.html) paper that was published last week.
-Why?
-It's never seen this data before.
-In order to impart this knowledge, we'd need to update the model with this new information.
+**Dynamic knowledge**: Conversely, imagine that we'd like to translate classical Greek into modern English.
+Well, what does "modern" mean?
+Language constantly [evolves](https://www.amazon.com/Because-Internet-Understanding-Rules-Language/dp/0735210934) to include new vocabularly and modes of expression.
+So, while the fundamentals of translation don't really change, the contemporary details do.
+To keep pace with these details, the model needs to be updated with examples of this text.
+I surely wasn't saying "that's lit" myself ten years ago.

 **Human annotators**: Human annotators (paid and trained by OpenAI) have provided the data required for the supervised fine-tuning and RLHF [steps]({filename}/machine-learning/future-with-llms.md).
 Should we wish to expand the "foundational" set of tasks that we explicitly want the model to solve, or update our "preference" regarding the way in which the model expresses itself, we'll need more annotations.